 Books on Prescription Scheme - The Books on Prescription scheme aims to increase access to self-help materials for people who suffer from anxiety, depression or stress-related conditions.

 Bookstart - Bookstart is a national scheme to encourage families to visit the library and share the joys of reading and looking at books with babies and toddlers.
-Bookstart Packs and the Bookstart Bear Club are available in Cheshire West and Chester Libraries.
-Find out where the Cheshire Bookstart Bear has been and where he'll be next in his online diary.
-For enquiries please contact the Cheshire Bookstart team on email@example.com or 07881506154.
+Bookstart Packs are available via your health visitor (Bookstart Baby) and your child’s pre-school settings (Bookstart Treasure gift).
+The Bookstart Bear Club is a fantastic way to introduce your family to the library and more information is available in Cheshire West and Chester Libraries.

 Concessionary Travel - You can now apply for a concessionary bus pass or railcard at any library in Cheshire West and Chester (excluding Saughall, Elton and Willaston Library centres)